a-holocron/selenium-java/README.md

 # ui-automation

-Boilerplate for UI-automation with Selenium , maven , TestNG and using Page Object Framework
+Boilerplate for UI-automation with Selenium ,JAVA,  Maven , TestNG and using Page Object Framework